grassdog/osx/README.md

-# My Mac setup
+# My Mac environment setup

-Script to bootstrap a new mac environment: [setup-env.sh](https://raw.github.com/grassdog/mac-env/master/setup-env.sh).
+A script with a set of steps to bootstrap a new mac environment how I like it: [setup-env.sh](https://raw.github.com/grassdog/mac-env/master/setup-env.sh).

-Includes scripts and utilities picked up over the years.

-## TODO
+More a set of instructions rather than a runnable script.

-Move to a chef solo/puppet/babushka approach instead.
+Need to move to a chef solo/puppet/babushka approach instead whenever I find the time.